Shiwaguchi Station: Station building and platforms

 Shiwaguchi Station features one raised island platform, capable of handling two lines simultaneously.
-The station building is a prominent one-story concrete building which includes a Green Window.
+The station building is a prominent one-story concrete building which includes a Ticket Machine the train station was staffed until 2018 they also had a Station Cat until 2018.

 Environs

 Two convenience stores are located directly across from the station.
 The Shiwaguchi Station Bus Stop is located near the station.